Chemistry 51 - Fundamentals of Chemistry » Fall 2021 » Chapter 2 Homework

 What does the modern atomic theory state?

-A. All molecules are composed of atoms.
+All elements are composed of atoms.

-B. All elements are composed of molecules.
+All elements are composed of molecules.

-C. All elements are composed of atoms.
+All compounds are composed of molecules.

-D. All compounds are composed of molecules.
+All molecules are composed of atoms.

 Question #9